-When it comes to raising money through shareholding, companies have the option to issue different types and forms of shares. while these types, there are shares called preference shares which companies issue to raise money.
-Preference shares have two further subcategories i.e redeemable preference shares and irredeemable preference shares.
+When it comes to raising money through shareholding, companies have the option to issue different types and forms of shares.
+Among these types, there are shares called preference shares which have two further subcategories, i.e., redeemable preference shares and irredeemable preference shares.

-Redeemable preference shares are those shares that are commonly seen as preference shares with a development date on which date the company will repay the capital amount to the preference shareholders and discontinue the dividend payment therefore at the same time.
-While irredeemable preference shares are a limited difference from other types of preference shares., It does not have any maturity date, which makes this instrument the same as equity, except that the dividend of these shares is fixed.
+Redeemable preference shares are those shares that are commonly seen as preference shares with a redemption date on which the company will repurchase preference shares and discontinue the dividend payment.
+While irredeemable preference shares are slightly different from other types of preference shares, i.e., It does not have any maturity date, which makes this instrument the same as equity, except that the dividend of these shares is fixed.

 Redeemable preference shares are those types of preference shares issued to shareholders with a preference share option implanted, meaning they are redeemed or repurchased later by the company.

 It is one of the best methods companies enclose to return cash to their existing shareholders.
-Moreover, it is the way of share repurchase but is different from traditional share repurchases in a certain way.
+Moreover, it is a way of share repurchasing but is different from traditional share repurchases in a certain way.

 The irredeemable preference shares are unlike redeemable shares.
-They can not get a money-back invested in the company.
-Therefore the amount is redeem only at the time of the company’s liquidation.
+They can not get money back invested in the company.
+Therefore the amount is redeemed only at the time of the company’s liquidation.
 The agreement doesn’t show anything regarding the money-back policy.
-It doesn’t provide any benefits or profits to the company.
-In comparison, the irredeemable shares become a permanent liability once it is invested till the stability of the company.
+In comparison, the irredeemable shares become a permanent liability of the company once invested until the company’s stability.